NotChelia/SARA-Rover/README.md

-# Lidar Exploration System
+# SARA Rover (Search and Rescue Autonomous Rover)

-This repository contains a complete system for LiDAR-based exploration and mapping, built on ROS.
-It integrates several key components:
+This repository contains a complete system for LiDAR-based exploration and mapping, built on ROS Noetic and ROS Foxy using the following:

 ## Components